a-morales/kwm/README.md

 In addition to this, a lot of Mac Applications will start at the position they were in previously,
 and will appear on the wrong monitor.
 This will most likely crash *Kwm* as of now.

 *Kwm* requires access to osx accessibility.
 Creating a certificate and codesigning the binary works as well.
 Tested on Osx El Capitan (10.11.1 / 10.11.2).

 ![kwm img](https://cloud.githubusercontent.com/assets/6175959/11850244/6e59e84c-a42c-11e5-832b-6ee3e5ebd8b5.png)

 ## Build:

 To compile *Kwm*, simply run the included build.sh script.
+Because there is no app bundle, *Kwm* has to be started from a terminal.

 By default, debug prints are enabled, and these can be turned off by opening the build.sh script and getting rid of the -DDEBUG_BUILD flag.

-If any changes have been made to hotkeys.cpp, run the sobuild.sh script to recompile this file separately.
-Because there is no app bundle, *Kwm* has to be started from a terminal.

 In addition to this, for *Kwm* to work properly, the user also has to compile *Kwmc* and place it in the path.
 Simply run the build.sh script located in the *kwmc* folder, and move / symlink the binary.